panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 ---
 title: "2 Ways to Remove a Property from an Object in JavaScript"
-description: "How to use the delete operator or rest syntax to delete properties from an object in JavaScript."
+description: "How to use the delete operator and object destructuring with rest syntax to remove properties from an object in JavaScript."
 published: "2021-08-17T12:00Z"
 modified: "2021-08-17T12:00Z"
-thumbnail: "./images/cover.png"
+thumbnail: "./images/cover-2.png"
 slug: remove-object-property-javascript
 tags: ['javascript', 'object', 'property']
 recommended: ['check-if-object-has-property-javascript', 'access-object-properties-javascript']
 type: post
 ---

-In simple words, a JavaScript object is a collection of properties, where each property has a name and a value.
+A JavaScript object is a collection of properties, where each property has a name and a value.

 ```javascript
 const employee = {